haoict/tiktok-god/README.md

 - Show progress bar (for fast forward or rewind video)
 - Can hide UI (view video in full screen)
 - Change Region (may not work for iPad and some devices)
+- Bypass jailbreak detection (make like and follow work)
 - Support iOS 12 - 14 & latest TikTok version

 ## Cydia Repo